 Wash day is one of the most important days of the month.
 You clear your schedule, you have snacks on deck, and you even bought that new deep conditioner that your favorite blogger recommended.
 Girl, your wash day ritual is about to start but, lo and behold, every single one of your brushes, clips and combs are DIRTY.
+Have you forgotten to clean your hair tools too?

 5 HAIR TOOLS EVERY NATURAL NEEDS FOR EASIER DETANGLING